edgyJackson/GoBattleNinja/README.md

 - Constraints will be sperated by a '_' - "Pokemon_FK_Matchups"

 ## GIT
-- Use separate feature branches.
+- Use separate feature branches and send a pull request to dev branch.
 - Only commit working code (Unless others require your code to help fix a bug) and commit often.
 - Write meaningful commit messages.
 - Pull the upstream development code and merge it into your feature branch before submitting a Pull Request.